Wall Street Pummels Taiwan Semiconductor Manufacturing Company Limited (TSM) After Recent Earnings Report

-Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) went up by 2.35% from its latest closing price compared to the recent 1-year high of $145.00.
-The company’s stock price has collected -1.90% of loss in the last five trading sessions.
+Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) went down by -2.23% from its latest closing price compared to the recent 1-year high of $145.00.
+The company’s stock price has collected -2.80% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/15/22 that What a Chinese Blockade of Taiwan Would Mean for Global Business

 Is It Worth Investing in Taiwan Semiconductor Manufacturing Company Limited (NYSE :TSM) Right Now?